Do I Need a Website or do I need a Facebook Business Page?

-It never ceases to amazes me how many businesses do not have websites… or have ignored their website… and instead have focused their efforts on building a Facebook business page.
+It never ceases to amaze me how many businesses do not have websites… or have ignored their website… and instead have focused their efforts on building a Facebook business page.

 If this is you then read on…

-With all the latest social media hype, it is common for many businesses to depend on social media websites such as Facebook as their main source of online advertisement.
+With all the latest social media hype, it is common for many businesses to depend on social media websites such as Facebook as their main source of online advertising.